-Sexual assault is when a person subjects another person to sexual touching, groping, assault, or rape without the consent of the victim.
+Sexual assault is when a person subjects another person to sexual touching, groping, assault or rape without the consent of the victim.
 Sexual assaults can occur as a result of force, coercion, or when the victim does not have the capacity to consent, such as in the case of intoxication.
-Being on a date with someone does not give them consent and acts of forced sexual contact, even among friends is a sexual assault.
+Being on a date with someone does not give him or her consent, and acts of forced sexual contact, even among friends, is a sexual assault.

 One in four college females have experienced rape or attempted rape and one in 14 college men have been physically assaulted or sexually abused by an intimate partner during their four years in college.
-No person should ever be touched, fondled, or be forced to engage in any sexual activity against their will EVER, regardless of what they are wearing, if they have been drinking, or who they are with.
+No people should ever be touched, fondled or be forced to engage in any sexual activity against their will EVER, regardless of what they are wearing, if they have been drinking or whom they are with.

 Every person has the right and ability to change their mind or just say “No” to sexual advances at any time.
 Here are a few tips you can follow to help protect yourself from unwanted sexual conduct:

 - Communicate your sexual limits clearly and assertively in potentially intimate situations.

 - Establish a “Circle of 6" app on your phone.
 With Circle of 6, you can connect with your friends to stay close, stay safe and prevent violence before it happens.
 The Circle of 6 app for iPhone and Android makes it quick and easy to reach the six friends you choose.
 Need help getting home?
 Need an interruption?
 Two touches lets your circle know where you are and how they can help.
 Icons represent actions, so that no one can tell what you’re up to.
 Designed for college students, it’s fast, easy-to-use and private.
 It’s the mobile way to look out for your friends, on campus or when you’re out for the night.

 - Trust your intuition and if you might be in a threatening situation, tell yourself to stay calm, act quickly and try to get away.